-Jane, who was not so light nor so much in the habit of running as Elizabeth, soon lagged behind, while her sister, panting for breath, came up with him, and eagerly cried out:
+Jane, who was not so light, nor so much in the habit of running as

-'Oh, papa, what news-what news?
-Have you heard from my uncle?'
+Elizabeth, soon lagged behind, while her sister, panting for breath, came up with him, and eagerly cried out,- from his pocket; "but perhaps you would like to read it."
+Elizabeth impatiently caught it from his hand.
+Jane now came up.

-'Yes I have had a letter from him by express.'
+"Oh, papa, what news? what news? have you heard from my uncle?"
+"Yes, I have had a letter from him by express."